chris-krenz/opentrons_protocols/CONTRIBUTING.md

 **Robotics Colony Members:**

 Place shared/draft work in folders in `protocols/OT-Flex/ColonyPlayground/` and prefix folders with your BU username, semester, and year (e.g., `jsmith_fall_2025`).

-Working/final protocols should go in `protocols/OT-Flex/`.
+Work chosen to be developed into a working/validated protocol should go in `protocols/OT-Flex/`.

 ## README.md Format and Guidelines
 Format:
 - Overview: Basic information about the protocol, and the kits use if applicable.
+  - If protocol is under progress or not validated, add a warning label at the top stating so.
 - Protocol Hardwares: hardware attached to robot itself, like modules, module adapters, pipettes, etc. and a link to the protocols.io materials section.
 - Protocol Summary
   - Robot Set-up: How to use and setup the protocol using the .py file and the Opentrons app.